 - Ingestion of toxic chemicals (pesticides, household cleaners, antifreeze, etc.)

-- Ingestion of toxic plants or foods (mushrooms, lillies, etc.)
+- Eating toxic plants or foods (mushrooms, lillies, etc.)

-- Exposure to certain medications, particularly long-term exposure (NSAIDS, antibiotics, corticosteroids, diuretics, and more)
+- Exposure to certain drugs, particularly long-term exposure (NSAIDS, antibiotics, corticosteroids, diuretics, and more)

 - Cushing’s disease